Minimum Funding Policy

 - Part-time employment in the field of the student’s research may be considered part of the funding package, whether the work occurs on or off-campus.

-- Example: A PhD student continues part-time nursing practice to maintain professional skills and to understand current research needs in that setting.
+- Example: A Ph.D. student continues part-time nursing practice to maintain professional skills and to understand current research needs in that setting.

 - Other stable sources of income may be considered.
 In such cases, if the student’s work and financial situation were to change, the department and supervisor will make their best effort to provide a minimum funding package, but this might not be possible as funding is planned well in advance.